HizurosWoWAddOns/BetaHotfixes/README.md

 ## Description
 Temporary fix for some problems with the user interface in the current WoW Beta.\
-The main reason for this addon was the lack of textures for world maps in non -English.
+The main reason for this addon was the lack of textures for world maps if wow beta is set to another language.
 The hell of the green world map.

 ## Bug reports, feature requests and Support
 Please use the [Issues page](https://github.com/HizurosWoWAddOns/BetaHotfixes/issues) for bug reports and feature requests.